LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 {: .prompt-tip }

 2. **Creating a New User**
-   - we will create a user cowrie for security reasons with: `addsuer cowrie` .
+   - we will create a user cowrie for security reasons with: `sudo adduser cowrie` .
    - switch to the user to run the Cowrie container: `su - cowrie`.

 3. **Pulling Cowrie Image**
-   - Retrieve the Cowrie Docker image: `docker pull cowrie/cowrie:latest`.
+   - Retrieve the Cowrie Docker image: `docker pull cowrie/cowrie:latest`, do this while in "azureuser".

 4. **Creating Docker Compose File**
    - Develop a `docker-compose.yml` file with the provided configuration.